behnamai/hangman/README.md

 - created the Hangman class.
 - defined the init method.
 - added the functions ask_for_input and check_guess to the Hangman class
+- adjusted the check_guess method to update the instance attributes